MohanasundaramA/Blogsite/README.md

 ## Conclusion
 This blog site provides a platform for users to share and engage with blog content.
-It supports role-based access control where admins have full control over blog content, while users can view, like, and comment.
+It supports role-based access control where admins have full control over blog content, including the ability to manage images, while users can view, like, and comment.
 The system ensures a seamless user experience with a well-structured front-end and a robust back-end powered by Flask and MySQL.